 Therapy horses are a special kind of horse, selected for their calm temperaments and high tolerance to noise, movements and distractions.
 However, no horse is totally "bomb-proof."
 Please be aware of the unpredictable nature of the horses you are working around.
+Please wear clothing that will not flap or bug the horses.

 The following tips should help you establish safe practices:

-• Moving Around a Horse
+■ Moving Around a Horse

 Be aware of horses' blind spots: under the neck, directly behind, under the belly, and about a foot directly in front of the face.
 Always approach a horse from the side, where he can see you clearly.
 Speak to him in a calm, low voice before touching him.
 Do not cross under a horse's neck or under/over the lead rope he is tied with.
 Cross behind a tied horse close to his hindquarters with your hand on him the entire time so he is aware of your movement.
 If a horse is not tied, cross in front.
-Do not squat or kneel down when grooming a horse.
+Do not kneel down when grooming a horse.
 Be aware of your surroundings and always leave yourself an "out."

-Catching/Leading a Horse
+■ Catching/Leading a Horse